 - Creativity – arts, and other experiences that involve creative thinking.

-- Action – physical exertion contributing to a healthy lifestyle, complementing academic work elsewhere in the DP.
+- Activity – physical exertion contributing to a healthy lifestyle, complementing academic work elsewhere in the DP.

 - Service – an unpaid and voluntary exchange that has a learning benefit for the student.
 The rights, dignity and autonomy of all those involved are respected.